 1. Participatory Evaluation Experiences

 In the field of project and programme evaluation in Latin America and the Caribbean, there are several experiences, albeit with different nuances and tools, which have aimed to value and assess their interventions using a participatory approach.
-There are many promotion teams, beneficiary organisations and support agencies who often reflect on evaluative practices, their advantages and limitations, what they contribute and the possibility to replicate them elsewhere.
+There are many project implementation teams, beneficiary organisations and support agencies who reflect on evaluative practices, their advantages and limitations, what they contribute and the possibility to replicate them elsewhere.
 However, this knowledge is rarely documented, analysed, formalised and systematically shared with the intention of moving beyond the local, practical level to gain a deeper, more enriched reflection across the region on these types of evaluations.

 2. Manual and audiovisuals on participatory evaluation

 One of the core activities of the project is to publish a book in the style of a manual on participatory evaluation.
 For this, we have drawn experiences from past projects our team has worked in; those already written about and published by others; and contributions and reflections from those who participated in the gathering of experiences in 2019.
 The idea was to generate a useful manual for the region which represents the collective thoughts, feelings and lessons learned from as many colleagues as possible that work in this area.